-Twelve-hour shifts are a strenuous reality of many jobs.
-If you're struggling to keep up with this type of schedule or you're trying to prepare for a new workload that includes long days, there are some important tricks to know.
+Long shifts are a strenuous reality of many jobs.
+If you're struggling to keep up with your schedule or preparing for a new workload that includes long days, there are some important tricks to know.

 When you're struggling through a long day, you might want to reward yourself with a sugary snack from the vending machine or a greasy burger from the cafeteria.
 These momentary pleasures ultimately lower your energy level and spell disaster for your day.
 If you want to know how to survive a 12-hour shift, the first thing you should address is your diet.

 It's important to get a full night's sleep before a long shift.
-You shouldn't drink alcohol or caffeine at night before bed so that you can enjoy a restful evening.
-If you have a break of 20 minutes or more during work, consider taking a quick nap.
-Data from the Salk Institute for Biological Studies reveal that a 20-minute nap during a 10-hour shift can improve performance by 50 percent.
+You should avoid drinking alcohol or caffeine at night so that you can enjoy a restful evening before bed.
+If you have a break of 20 minutes or longer during work, consider taking a quick nap.
+Data from the Salk Institute for Biological Studies revealed that a 20-minute nap during a 10-hour shift can improve performance by 50%.

 A lengthy shift can put you under a lot of mental strain.
-You should make the most of all breaks allowed by employee scheduling.
-You can find a quiet spot to meditate and clear your mind, listen to a relaxing track of nature sounds on your phone or MP3 player, or read something you enjoy.
-You should avoid stressful activities, like watching crime drama snippets or reading intense thrillers, where you'll have to stop in the middle of the action to return to work.
+You should make the most of all breaks allowed in your schedule.
+You could find a quiet spot to meditate and clear your mind, listen to a relaxing track of nature sounds, or read something you enjoy.
+You should avoid potentially stressful activities, like watching crime drama snippets or reading intense thrillers, where you'll have to stop in the middle of the action to return to work.

 Surviving 12-hour shifts might be difficult, but you can make these long days easier on yourself by preparing for the challenge.
 Packing healthy foods, getting enough rest, partaking in relaxing entertainment for your breaks and taking a few smart supplements can make the shift go smoothly.